Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 For a time the Saudis thought they could not only ride this out but even turn it to their advantage by using the oil price crash to price out the shale producers in the US.
 However by 2016 it seems that the social tensions within Saudi Arabia caused by the oil price fall were becoming too great, forcing upon the Saudis a change of course.

-Since then the Saudis have worked together – especially with the Russians – to stabilise oil prices, which however remain far below their pre 2014 levels.
+Since then the Saudis have worked together with other oil producers – especially with the Russians – to stabilise oil prices, which however remain far below their pre 2014 levels.

 Here I should say in passing that I have always disputed the widely expressed theory that the Saudis deliberately crashed the oil price in 2014 at the bidding of the US in order to destabilise Russia.
-Not only has no one explained why the Saudis would do the US’s bidding in that way but the Saudis increasingly frantic attempts since 2016 to increase the oil price shows how limited is their actual control of it.
+Not only has no one explained why the Saudis would do the US’s bidding in that way, but the Saudis increasingly frantic efforts since 2016 to increase the oil price shows how limited is their actual control over it.

 In the event, as things have turned out, the fall in the oil price has hurt Saudi Arabia far more than it hurt Russia.
 Whilst the huge and diversified Russian economy has rapidly and effortlessly adjusted to the fall in the oil price, it is the Saudis – far more dependent on oil prices than the Russians – who are struggling.